 Shooting and carjacking in Philadelphia leads police on chase ending on AC Expressway

-PHILADELPHIA - An arrest has been made after a shooting and carjacking in Southwest Philadelphia led police on a pursuit that ended on the Atlantic City Expressway, authorities said Monday night.
+PHILADELPHIA - A woman was arrested after authorities say a shooting and carjacking in Southwest Philadelphia led police on a pursuit that ended on the Atlantic City Expressway.

-The carjacking and shooting happened on the 5600 block of Pentridge Street around 7 p.m.
+It started on the 1900 block of South Ethan Street around 6 p.m.
+Monday.
+Police say a woman with a purple jumpsuit tried to steal a car and when the owner intervened she allegedly fired four shots at him.

+About an hour later on the 5600 block of Pentridge Street, police say the same woman shot a 28-year-old man in the back and took his car.

-According to police, a 28-year-old man was shot once in the back while he was being carjacked.
-He was taken to Presbyterian Hospital where he is listed in critical condition.
+He was taken to Presbyterian Hospital where he is currently listed in stable condition.

+Following the carjacking, 18th District officers followed her through South Philadelphia in a slow-speed chase that lasted about 20 minutes.

+"The vehicle then went over the Walt Whitman Bridge into New Jersey, and then traveled onto Route 42. and our aviation units still followed this vehicle overhead," Philadelphia Police Inspector Scott Small said.
+"The vehicle got onto the AC Expressway, heading southbound when the vehicle got 15 miles out of the city in New Jersey, it hits a telephone pole or a utility pole."

-Following the carjacking, a pursuit ensued and the arrest was made in South Jersey.
-A weapon was recovered from the car, investigators said.
+The 26-year-old woman was arrested and a weapon was recovered from the car, investigators said.

 No other injuries were reported.